Ejikeomeke/End_to_End-Real-Estate-ETL/README.md

 #### Inefficient Data Processing Workflow:
 The current data processing system is cumbersome and inefficient, leading to delays in accessing critical property information.
+#### Disparate Datasets and Inconsistent Formats:
+This disorganisation complicates data analysis andreporting, making it challenging for agents to derive actionable insights and for management to make informed strategic decisions.
+#### Increased Operational Costs:
+Time spent on manual data entry, reconciliation, and error correction diverts resources away from more productive activities, ultimately impacting the agency's bottom line.
+#### Compromised Data Quality
+The lack of a streamlined data management processlead to compromised data quality, including inaccuracies and outdated information.